yanglyuxun/book_genre/Normal_Part/README.md

 # Multi-label Book Genre Classification

-Normal part with several traditional NL models
+***These codes are not organized well.
+They are mostly for recording experiments line by line.***

-This codes are not organized well.
-They are mostly for experiments line by line.
+Traditional machine learning models for book genre classification.

 ## Codes: